quii/learn-go-with-tests/math.md

 }
 ```

-We've defined two functions to define approximate equality between two `Points`
-- they'll work if the X and Y elements are within 0.0000001 of each other.
+We've defined two functions to define approximate equality between two `Points` - they'll work if the X and Y elements are within 0.0000001 of each other.
 That's still pretty accurate.

-and now we get
+And now we get:

 ```
 PASS
-ok  	github.com/gypsydave5/learn-go-with-tests/math/v4/clockface	0.007s
+ok  	clockface	0.007s
 ```

 ### Refactor